-English Composition I provides instruction and practice in the writing of at least six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
-English Composition I may include instruction and practice in library usage.
+This course provides instruction and practice in the writing of at least four extended compositions and the development of rhetorical strategies, analytical and critical reading skills, and basic reference and documentation skills in the composition process.
+English Composition I may include instruction and practice in library usage and information literacy.

-Successful completion of ENR 098 (Grade C or better) or appropriate placement score.
+Successful completion of ENR 098, or a score of 18 or better on the ACT (or equivalent SAT score); or appropriate placement.